mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/logic-and-language.md

   distinction useful in various contexts; they usually contrasted predication *de re* not with predication *de sensu* but with predication *de dicto* (MK: which is what?).

+## The thirteenth-century logic of terms

+* Terms include not only words, written or spoken, but also the mental counterparts of these, however these are to be identified.
+In practice concepts are identified by the words that express them, so the medieval study of terms was essentially the study of the meanings of individual words.
+In the course of this study logicians developed an elaborate terminology.
+* The most general word for ‘meaning’ was ‘significatio’, but not every word that was not meaningless had signification.
+Words were divided into two classes according to whether they had signification on their own (e.g. nouns) or whether they only signified in conjunction with other, significant, words.
+The former class were called categorematic terms, the latter were called syncategorematic.
+Conjunctions, adverbs, and prepositions were examples of syncategorematic terms, as were words such as ‘only’ in ‘Only Socrates is running’.
+Categorametic words give a sentence its content; syncategorematic words are function words that exhibit the structure of sentences and the form of arguments.
+* As a first approximation one can say that the signification of a word is its dictionary meaning.
+Categorical terms, in addition to signification, could have a number of other semantic properties, depending on the way the words were used in particular contexts.
+There properties were grouped by medieval logicians under the general heading of ‘suppositio’.
+* The most basic kind of supposition is called by Peter of Spain ‘natural supposition’: this is the capacity that a significant general term has to supposit for (i.e. stand for) any item to which the term applies.
+The way in which this capacity is exercised in different contexts gives rise to different forms of supposition.
+(MK: so it the case that natural supposition encompasses all other kinds of supposition?)
+* One important initial distinction is between simple supposition and personal supposition.
+In ‘Man is mortal’ there is no article and the word has simple supposition; in ‘A man is knocking at the door’ the word has personal supposition.
+Personal supposition itself comes in different kinds, namely, discrete, determinate, distributive (confused and distributive), and confused (merely confused).
+* In ‘The dog has just been sick’ the word ‘dog’ has discrete supposition: the predicate attaches to a definite single one of the items to which the word applies.
+This kind of supposition attaches to proper names, demonstratives, and definite descriptions.
+* Determinate supposition is exemplified in ‘A dog is scratching at the door’: the predicate attaches to some one thing to which the word applies, a thing that is not further specified.
+* In ‘A dog has four legs’ (or ‘Every dog has four legs’) the supposition is distribute (confused and distribute): the predicate attaches to everything to which the word ‘dog’ applies (MK: what's the difference between this and simple supposition?).
+To distinguish determinate from distributive supposition one should ask whether the question ‘Which dog?’ makes sense or not.
+* A word can have personal supposition not only when it occurs in a subject place, but also if it appears as a predicate.
+In ‘Buffy is a dog’ the name ‘confused’ (merely confused) was given to the supposition of the word ‘dog’.
+In confused supposition, as in distributive supposition, it makes no sense to ask ‘Which dog?’
+* All these kinds of supposition (simple supposition and the various form of personal supposition)—are examples of ‘formal supposition’.
+Formal supposition contrasts with material supposition, and the underlying idea is that the sound of a word is its matter, while its meaning is its form.
+  (MK: is matter still the principle of individualization in this case?)
+  ‘“Dog” is a monosyllable’ would be an instance of material supposition.
+  This is, in effect, the use of a word to refer to itself, to talk about its symbolic properties rather than about what it means or stands for.
+* Another property of terms is appellation.
+It is connected with the scope of terms and sentences.
+Consider the sentence ‘Dinosaurs have long tails’.
+  Is this true, now that there are no dinosaurs?
+If we take the view that a sentence is made true or false on the basis of the current contents of the universe, then it seems that the sentence cannot be true; and we cannot remedy this problems simply by changing the tense of the verb to ‘had’.
+If we wish to regard the sentence as true, we shall have to regard truth as something to be determined on the basis of all the contents of the universe, past, present, and future.
+The medievals posed this problem as being one about the appellation of the term ‘dinosaur’.